North Texas protests planned after Roe v. Wade gets overturned

 The ruling came more than a month after the stunning leak of a draft opinion by Justice Samuel Alito indicating the court was prepared to take this momentous step.

-In the wake of the SCOTUS ruling, protests were already being planned in North Texas.
+In the wake of the SCOTUS ruling, protests were already being planned in North Texas, including several in Dallas.

+On Friday night at 6:30, a Dallas Women's March is planned to happen at the Belo Garden Park in downtown.

+A 6 p.m. protest was also being held in Denton at the city hall, according to several social media posts.

 In Fort Worth, a "Decision Day Action" rally was being planned for Saturday at noon outside the Tarrant County courthouse downtown.